-Stan is the senior scientist/advisor for advanced modeling systems, NOAA Global Systems Lab.
+Stan is a partially retired senior scientist for CIRES at the NOAA Global Systems Lab.
 Stan grew up in the DC area but also lived in Canada for 2 years during elementary school and has strong family heritage from Michigan and West Virginia.

 Research Interests Applying the scientific method in this 3-way interaction: (1) using obs ↔ (2) understanding earth-system processes ↔ (3) developing models/assimilation ↔ (1).
 In this context: Development of weather and earth-system prediction models and related data assimilation systems, with applications to transportation, severe weather, energy, hydrology, health, and general weather guidance.